Meeting Minutes for September 15, 2020

 A. Guardhouse Renovations

 Vice Chair Roth, working with Jim Meek, contacted the pre-construction company about the guardhouse renovations.
 Their idea is to expand the guardhouse to the east to alleviate downtime for the guards and residents.
 The Master HOA is concerned because they recently paid for electrical work that may be impacted.
 The Chair said that moving to the east involves moving a large generator, which will be expensive, so he feels they should go south.
-They decided that each of the supervisors will send the Property Manager their ideas so he can create a presentation in the future.
-Jim Meek suggested that a Board member should attend the Master Building Committee meeting on Mondays.
-The Board agreed that the roof has to be raised.
+They decided that each of the supervisors will send the District Manager their ideas so he can create a presentation in the future.
+Jim Meek suggested that a Board member attend the Master Building Committee meeting on Mondays as this is a topic on their agenda.
+The Board agreed that the roof has to be raised even if the footprint is extended.

 B. Roadway Maintenance Sealcoating Proposal